 The Government of Mexico has also been using cat bonds to manage its hurricane and earthquake risk since 2006.
 The bonds are designed to trigger payouts quickly after a disaster occurs to enable a rapid and efficient response to those affected.
 Following a strong earthquake in September 2017, for example, Mexico received a $150 million payout from a bond issued on its behalf by the World Bank.
 The payout was used to support the reconstruction and rehabilitation of damaged public infrastructure and housing in affected areas .
 Here, ILS instruments are helping to reduce the economic impact of disasters on the lives of those affected by supporting financial mechanisms that provide predictable, efficient, and effective responses to at-risk communities.

-The ILS market is set to reach a key milestone in 2019 — a market size that exceeds the $100 billion mark — and last year saw a number of large landmark cat bond issuances.
+The ILS market is set to reach a key milestone — a market size that exceeds the $100 billion mark — and last year saw a number of large landmark cat bond issuances.
 The World Bank returned to the market, transferring earthquake risk on behalf of the Pacific Alliance countries Chile, Columbia, Mexico, and Peru.
 The U.S. Federal government, for the first time, transferred flood risk to the market on behalf of the U.S. National Flood Insurance Program.
 These transactions herald an inflection point in public risk transfer and reflect an increasing trend in sovereign policies and actions.
 The intent is to de-risk public balance sheets and to protect taxpayers from the financial impact of catastrophic disasters.
 Public risk transfer like this will form an increasingly significant piece of sustainable and recurring risk transfer to the sector going forward, creating a new cornerstone for the ILS market and a new avenue for growth.

 These exciting developments for the market underscore that demand for capital in this asset class has not been invented as a solution for investors.
 Instead, it is a response to a critical and growing need from the re/insurance industry and from society as a whole.
 As the market becomes more supply driven over the coming years, the investor base will widen further.
 For providing this structural capital solution for the global re/insurance marketplace, the world’s economies, and societies, ILS investors are rewarded with attractive and uncorrelated risk-adjusted returns.